Joe Gorga Says He’ll Be there For Teresa Giudice’s Kids If Husband Joe Is Deported

-Real Housewives of New Jersey star Joe Gorga is speaking out about his sister Teresa Guidice’s currently situation with her husband, Joe Guidice.
+Real Housewives of New Jersey star Joe Gorga is speaking out about his sister Teresa Guidice’s current situation with her husband, Joe Guidice.

 According to Hollywood Life, Joe Gorga says that he’ll be there for his sister, Teresa Guidice, and her daughters, if Teresa’s husband, Joe Giudice, were to get deported.